jonas4040/experimental/README.md

 # experimental
-Some experiences with the language functions.
+Some experiences with the language functionalities, such as Data Structures and Logic Algorithms.